In this post, you’ll learn how to set up VAT tax rates in WooCommerce to invoice with a reverse-charge note when needed.

-Note, that you can import tax rates from a CSV file, so you don’t have to type them in manually.
+Note, that you can import VAT tax rates from a CSV file, so you don’t have to type them in manually.
 Import VAT tax rates from the CSV file.

 VAT tax rates in WooComerce for EU company orders

 If you also sell your products to companies from different EU countries, you should know, that the business clients from other EU countries have to settle the VAT for products ordered in your store.
-This is crucial also for you because if a company from another EU country purchase in your store, the order shouldn’t have VAT added to the price of the products.
+This is crucial also for you because if a company from another EU country purchases in your store, the order shouldn’t have VAT added to the price of the products.

 WooCommerce doesn’t have a built-in tool to help to deal with this process.
-But there are plugins on the market Like Flexible Invoices PRO to help handle this requirement out.
+But there are plugins on the market Like Flexible PDF Invoices PRO to help handle this requirement.

 How to set up the reverse charge invoice in WooCommerce?

 Adding a Reverse charge note on the invoice is a piece of cake with Flexible Invoices PRO.

 After installing and activating the plugin, go to Invoices → Settings → WooCommerce → OSS, where you should see this screen:

 Here you will find the options you need to set up to automate order placing in the OSS, former MOSS standard:

 VIES validation – this is an option that must be enabled.
 With it, the plugin connects to the VIES database and checks if the VAT number of your business client is valid.